 Since we have already talked about takeaways and clear action steps, this is where you really need to confirm and reassess your action plan.

 The number one problem of the consulting industry is that lots of people simply don’t follow through.
 Think about all the self-help or personal-development books you have probably read, or maybe MBA books that you read last year and examine your answers to questions similar to the following items:

-- How much of an advice have you actually implemented in practice?
+- How much advice have you actually implemented in practice?

 - How many times have you stumbled upon a podcast or a YouTube video that tells you how to be better, or how to eat, sleep, or workout better?

 People tend to not follow through on the majority of valuable tips.
-So if you want to get maximum value from your mentor and if you firmly believe in them, and you want to really follow their steps, make sure you take action.
+So if you want to get the maximum value of mentoring programs and if you firmly believe in them, and you want to really follow their steps, make sure you take action.

 15. Set ETAs for Completion

 Aside from creating the actual plan itself, the next step is setting some estimates, and specific time-driven steps to make sure that things actually happen.